PaulAHMedley/fishblicc/README.md

 <https://github.com/stan-dev/rstan/wiki/Configuring-C---Toolchain-for-Windows>
 for any issues with this).

-You can install the development version of fishblicc:
+You can install the current version of fishblicc:

 ``` r
 if (! require("remotes")) install.packages("remotes")